Updated February 2019

 - Veterinary book “journal team”.
 “Journal dropped dog” should be in the handler’s car.

 - Ax or big knife

 - Winter sleeping bag for extreme conditions – weight minimum 2000 grams and suited for minimum -30C or comfort -25C

 - Extreme winter clothing (w / reflectors that are clearly visible in the dark, front and back)

 - Extra clothes change (underwear and outerwear, socks and winter shoes)

-- 8 socks per dog, including those in use
+- 8 booties per dog, including those in use

 - Headlight and batteries